authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 In the BIMI specification, a message MUST be authenticated via DMARC.
 As stated in the DMARC draft, this requires that only one of DKIM or SPF must successfully pass validation.
-However, for additional local security measures, it is recommended that a receiving site implement the following additional requirements:

-* The message MUST contain one, and only one RFC822.FROM Header, and that header MUST contain one, and only one email address
-* The DMARC policy MUST be either p=quarantine or p=reject
-* If a DMARC subdomain policy is defined then it MUST NOT be sp=none
-* The SPF policy for the domain MUST NOT end with +all
-* Is the DMARC policy is quarantine and a pct= tag is defined then it MUST be pct=100

-A receiving site may choose to create additional requirements for senders in order to verify BIMI  (that is, indicate to a downstream MUA that it is safe to load a BIMI logo in the email client)
+However, for additional local security measures, a receiving site may choose to create additional requirements for senders in order to verify BIMI  (that is, indicate to a downstream MUA that it is safe to load a BIMI logo in the email client)

 This may include, but is not limited to: